mbrezu/Shovel/WebGuessNumber.md

     var name = @readLine()
     @printLn('Hello, ' + name)

-It works! (use the code from branch `turn-tables` if it doesn't work for you)
+It works! (try the Github code, branch `turn-tables`, if it doesn't work for you - either I messed up when copying code into this document or you mistyped/mispasted something)

 Try it again, with the number guessing game: